Royce Waltman: Indianapolis

-In his initial season at the helm of the Greyhounds, Waltman's squad posted the first winning season since the 1988 campaign, the most wins since 1972 and the most conference wins in school history.
-That season also saw Waltman lead Indianapolis to then-school records of eight Great Lakes Valley Conference victories and the championship of the Peach Basket Classic.
-The following season his Greyhounds were nationally ranked for the first time in Division II, and he recorded back-to-back winning seasons for the first time in 23 years.
+In his second season at the helm of the Greyhounds, Waltman's squad posted the program's first winning season in eight years, most wins since 1971–72, and most Great Lakes Valley Conference victories in school history.
+The following season his Greyhounds were nationally ranked for the first time in Division II and recorded back-to-back winning seasons for the first time in 23 years.

 In 1995–96 Waltman's squad received the school's first-ever NCAA Division II Tournament bid after finishing 20–8 in the regular season.
 Indianapolis recorded a school-record 14 wins in the Great Lakes Valley Conference, and Waltman was selected as the GLVC Coach-of-the-Year.
 His team posted the school's first postseason win in 32 years in the first round of the NCAA Division II tournament.
 The Greyhounds were ranked 14th nationally at one point in the season.

 In 1996–97, Waltman elevated his program to one of the premier basketball teams at the NCAA Division II level.
 The Greyhounds earned an in-season number-one ranking, eventually finishing as the No. 3 ranked team in the nation.
 Indianapolis captured the GLVC title with a school-record 23–5 record.
 For the second year, Waltman was selected by his peers as the GLVC Coach-of-the-Year, winning 16 games in conference and posting the school record winning streak (18).
 Waltman's 1996–97 Greyhounds also established school records for best NCAA Division II season record (23–5) and best NCAA Division II season winning percentage (.821).

 Waltman's .645 winning percentage at Indianapolis ranks him as the second-winningest coach in the school's history.

 DePauw

 Prior to his stint at Indianapolis, Waltman was the head coach at DePauw University in Greencastle, Ind.
 During his tenure at that Division III institution, he compiled a record of 100–36.
-His 1989–90 squad captured the Indiana Collegiate Athletic Conference championship and was national runners-up.
+His 1989–90 squad captured the Indiana Collegiate Athletic Conference championship and were national runners-up.
 His teams were ranked number-one in the nation during both the 1988–89 and 1990–91 seasons.

 He earned Indiana Collegiate Athletic Conference (ICAC) Coach of the Year honors in 1990 after leading the Tigers to the league championship.
 The 1991–92 team finished 20–7, making the school's third straight trip to the NCAA playoffs under his guidance.
 He led the Tigers to their first-ever NCAA Division III number-one ranking in January 1988, and his winning percentage of .730 is second in the school's history.

 The 1989–90 team was inducted into the DePauw Athletic Hall of Fame in 2003.